-- Lead to a certificate or credential that is state or nationally recognized by trades, industries, or other professional associations as necessary for employment or advancement in that field; or - Allow students to earn dual credit for high school and college through tech prep, advanced placement, or other agreements or programs;
+• Lead to a certificate or credential that is state or nationally recognized by trades, industries, or other professional associations as necessary for employment or advancement in that field; or

+\ Allow students to earn dual credit for high school and college through tech prep, advanced placement, or other agreements or programs;
-- (II) Be comprised of a sequenced progression of multiple

-courses that are technically intensive and rigorous; and
+(II) Be comprised of a sequenced progression of multiple courses that are technically intensive and rigorous; and

-(I)(III) Lead to workforce entry, state or nationally approved apprenticeships, or postsecondary education in a related field. - (iiB) The curriculum requirements of core plus programs for aerospace, maritime, health care, information technology, or construction and manufacturing. - (ive) Satisfying this pathway does not require students to meet the separate English and mathematics graduation pathway requirements of pathway options (a1)-(f6) above. - (v€) A course that is used to meet graduation pathway requirements may also be used to meet credit subject area requirements, including career and technical education course equivalencies per RCW 28A.700.070.
+(III) Lead to workforce entry, state or nationally approved apprenticeships, or postsecondary education in a related field.

+(B) The curriculum requirements of core plus programs for aerospace, maritime, health care, information technology, or construction and manufacturing.

+(iv) Satisfying this pathway does not require students to meet the separate English and mathematics graduation pathway requirements of pathway options (a) through (f) of this subsection.

+(v) A course that is used to meet graduation pathway requirements may also be used to meet credit subject area requirements, including career and technical education course equivalencies per RCW 28A.700.070.